Artist & Sculptor

 Sculpturally exotic garden

-Exotic, huge, recently-designed garden, featuring tropical/Mediterranean-zone plants.
+Exotic, huge, sculptural garden, featuring tropical/Mediterranean-zone plants.
 Dramatic, architectural planting including bananas, large tree ferns and rare palms, weave along curving stone paths, culminating in a paradise garden.
 A modern take on the rockery embeds glacial boulders amid dry zone plants, including many succulents.
 Sculptures by artist owner.

-Our NGS website: findagarden.ngs.org.uk/garden/36058/12-lauradale-road
+Our NGS website: https://ngs.org.uk/gardens/12-lauradale-road-n2/

 A Hartley Botanic greenhouse with a curved glass roof houses a propagation bench and many tender plants including cacti.
 A stand of Jaquemontii birch frames a view of Highgate Woods.
 Arid beds feature aloes and agaves.
 A small natural pond encourages wildlife.

-Established palms, some of which are seven metres high, have recently been complemented by a variety of types, for instance a Chilean wine palm which will one dwarf them.
+Established palms, some of which are seven metres high, have recently been complemented by a variety of types, for instance a Chilean wine palm which will one day dwarf them.
 Banana varieties include musa basjoo, ensete ventricosum and musella lasiocarpa.
 Other standout plants include tasmarisk, tetrapanax papyfer rex, grevilleas, tea trees, cycads, dasylirion, beschorneria, bamboos, yucca rostrata, bottle brush, bird of paradise, cistus, strawberry tree and mimosa.
 Mediterranean herbs feature throughout the garden, as does a wide range of pittosporums.

 Garden photos